singhakash7749/CodeClause/README.md

 # CodeClause_Texteditor
-python development project
+python development project.
-this is a text editor created using python you can add your text or data in this editor
+This is a text editor created using python.
+You can add your text or data in this editor